tahajadid/Coughing_Detection/README.md

 # Coughing_Detection

-Coughind detection by camera using Artificial Inteligent
+Coughind detection by camera using Artificial Inteligent and a network of microphones